hrit8ka/Group-5-RPG-Project/README.md

 9. Use the `Spacebar` key to guard (This helps in reducing the damage by 2).

-10. In order to save the progress of the game, the player needs to go near the lake and press the `Enter` to acknowledge that he has been healed and the progress has been saved.
-The player can then close the game and reload it.
+10. The player can go to the lake or to the healer which is the cat and press the `Enter` to heal.

 11. To collect an item, simply walk over it.